|

 excluding Non-Executive and Independent Directors and includes the Chief Technology

-Officer, the Chief Supply Chain Officer and the Chief Human Resource Officer.
-The
+Officer and the Chief Human Resource Officer.

-accordance with the Listing Regulations:
+in accordance with the Listing Regulations:

 Kumar N Sivarajan, Chief Technology Officer

-Asha Ranjan Mathews, Chief Human Resources Officer (w.e.f.
-April 26, 2025)
+Asha Ranjan Mathews, Chief Human Resources Officer

 Board Governance

-composition of the Board and of the Committees, the terms of reference etc., are given in
+Committees, the terms of reference etc., are given in the Corporate Governance Report

-the Corporate Governance Report which forms part of this Annual Report.
+which forms part of the Annual Report.

 The Company has constituted various committees with the majority of Directors being